 Symbol Symbol explanation Symbol Symbol explanation DISCONNECT Check after disconnecting the connector to be measured.
 Procedure with Generic Scan Tool (GST, OBD-II scan tool) CONNECT Check after connecting the connector to be measured.
-(MO) (TOOLS) Procedure without CONSULT, CON- SULT-II or GST Insert key into ignition switch.
-(AC) A/C switch is "OFF".
+(NO (TOOLS) Procedure without CONSULT, CON- SULT-II or GST Insert key into ignition switch.
+[A/C] A/C switch is "OFF".
 Remove key from ignition switch.
-Arc A/C switch is "ON".
-OFF Turn ignition switch to "OFF" position.
+(A/C) A/C switch is "ON".
+(COFF) Turn ignition switch to "OFF" position.
 REC switch is "ON".
-CON Turn ignition switch to "ON" position.
+(Con) Turn ignition switch to "ON" position.
 REC switch is "OFF".
-(CsT) Turn ignition switch to "START" position.
-Fan switch is "ON".
-(At any position except for "OFF" position) OFF ACC Turn ignition switch from "OFF" to "ACC" position.
+(CsT) Turn ignition switch to "START" position. • Fan switch is "ON".
+(At any position except for "OFF" position) (OFF) ACC Turn ignition switch from "OFF" to "ACC" position.
 Fan switch is "OFF".
-(ACC+)OFF Turn ignition switch from "ACC" to "OFF" position.
+(ACC) OFF Turn ignition switch from "ACC" to "OFF" position.
 FUSE Apply positive voltage from battery with fuse directly to components.
+(OFF ON Turn ignition switch from "OFF" to "ON" position.
+Drive vehicle.
+(ON OFF Turn ignition switch from "ON" to "OFF" position.
+BAT Disconnect battery negative cable.
+Do not start engine, or check with engine stopped.
+Depress brake pedal.
+Start engine, or check with engine running.
+Release brake pedal.
+Apply parking brake.
+Depress accelerator pedal.
+Release parking brake.
+Release accelerator pedal.